jacob-ebey/library-boilerplate/README.md

 - Your PR updates the package.json version
 - Version is not already published
-- Your updated version matches `{SEMVER}-beta.{VERSION}`
+- Your updated version matches `{SEMVER}-pr.{PR_NUMBER}-{VERSION}`

-For example, `1.2.3-beta.0` would represent the first prerelease version of PR 12 that would attempt to be published by the CI pipeline.
-If the version already exists, publish will be skipped until the prerelease version has been updated again to `1.2.3-beta.1`.
+For example, `1.2.3-pr.23-0` would represent the first prerelease version of PR 12 that would attempt to be published by the CI pipeline.
+If the version already exists, publish will be skipped until the prerelease version has been updated again to `1.2.3-pr.23-1`.
+Please note that a deployment will not occur if the PR number in your semver does not match your PR number.

 ### Production Release